ved-rl/pinnforge/README.md

 # Relative L2 error: 3.42e-02
 ```

-That's it.
 The library automatically builds the network, generates training points, trains, validates, and returns metrics.

 ## Why PINNForge?

 Setting up a PINN in the standard tooling requires 25+ lines of boilerplate before you see your first result.
-PINNForge gets you there in 3.
+PINNForge does it in 3.

 ### Side-by-side: solving the 1D Heat equation